rhit-csse490-netsec/netsec-public/labs/lab1.md

 it might not.
 You only care that the ping packet was replied to by the non-existent host and that now the victim is convinced that the host `10.1.1.129` exists on the local network.

+# Submission Instructions

+In addition to your source code, for each part in this lab, submit a screenshot(s) showing successful implementation of the attack or utility in question.
+I ask for screenshots because the nature of DETER makes it almost impossible for me to regenerate your results unless you make them very modular, which is not very practical for this class.

+Put your screenshots into a PDF file and then submit that to gradescope alongside your code.

+## Video submission (Optional)

+If you would rather record a video showing successful exploitation, that is totally fine by me.
+Then please submit a PDF file containing a link to your video instead of a written report.

+# Feedback

+I would really appreciate your feedback on this lab.
+Recall that this is the first time we offer this class and that we are trying to make it as good of an experience for you as possible.
+Therefore, I will solicit your feedback on every lab and I would highly appreciate if you can fill them out.
+You can find the feedback form at the following [link](https://forms.gle/2wKnXJXLotVPKv9LA).
+The form is completely anonymous.